 Pupils 'progress is monitored continually, for both classwork and for prep.
-At each half-term and at the end of term, each pupil receives a set of Industry Grades as well as a Form Tutor's comment.
+At each half-term and at the end of each term, each pupil receives a set of Industry Grades as well as a Form Tutor's comment.
 This brings in the pastoral element to the reporting.

-- At each half-term, pupils are given an 'Interim Report', where grades for both Attainment (from a low of 1 to a high of 5) and Effort (from A to E) are given for each subject.
+• At each half-term, pupils are given an 'Interim Report', where grades for both Attainment (from a low of 1 to a high of 5) and Effort (from E to A) are given for each subject.
 The grade reflects the pupil's achievement and is not based on his/her position to the rest of the form or year group.
-Each pupil will also receive a brief report for his / her Form Tutor. - At the end of the Christmas Term and Spring Term, each pupil receives a 'Short Report'.
-This style of report is new to Aldro and it involves a brief written comment from each subject teacher maximum of 300 characters.
-Staff will be encouraged to comment on three elements: - i.
-The pupil's overarching performance. - ii.
-The pupil's Attainment & Effort. - iii.
-Provide a target going forwards. - At the end of the Summer Term, a 'Long Report 'is provided, which includes exam scores (including the form or year group median) and a full written report on each pupil's performance, effort and progress across the academic year in each subject.
+Each pupil will also receive a brief report for his / her Form Tutor.

+- At the end of the Christmas Term and Spring Term, each pupil receives a 'Short Report'.
+This style of report was introduced in September 2021 and it involves a brief written comment from each subject teacher maximum of 350 characters where teachers are encouraged to: - i.
+Comment on the pupil's overarching performance. - ii.
+Comment on the pupil's Attainment & Effort. - iii.
+Provide a target going forwards. - At the end of the Summer Term, a 'Long Report 'is provided, which includes exam scores (including the form or year group median) and a full summative written report on each pupil's performance, effort and progress across the academic year in each subject.

-It is worth noting that for pupils in Form 8, the schedule for reporting is different:
+It is worth noting that for pupils in Form 8, the schedule for reporting is slightly different and this is to support the pupils in top year prepare for their exams, whether it be CE / Aldro Bacc or scholarship: